ThundazZ/Seams-to-Plush-Simulation/README.md

 1. Download this repository as a ZIP file
 2. In Blender, go to `Edit > Preferences > Add-ons > Install...`
 3. Select the downloaded ZIP file
-4. Enable the addon "Seams to Sewing Pattern" in the list
+4. Enable the addon "Seams to Plush Simulation" in the list

 ## Troubleshooting